Al-Buraq Mosque: History

 The inside of the gate, which served as an entrance to the compound during the early Islamic period, is currently known as al-Buraq Mosque; (Note: Al-Ratrout's texts refer to Barclay's Gate by its former name of Bab Hittah — not to be confused with the current (and different) Bab Hittah near the Bab Hittah (Bab Hutta) neighborhood north of the compound.
 The current Bab Hittah was called Bab al-Asbat; the current Bab al-Asbat was called Mihrab Zakariyya (p.
 350).) while it was known as "Marbat Al-Buraq" in the early periods.
 The entrance to the underground structure faces north and immediately left of the Moors' Gate, also known as Magharibah Gate (Bāb al-Magharibah).

 It is believed that Salah al-Din al-Ayyubi closed the old Hittah Gate and established the al-Magharibah Gate in its place.
 Temple Mount traditionalists identify Barclay's Gate with the Kiponus Gate, mentioned as the western gate of the outer court in the Mishnah (Middot 3:1).
 They also suppose that the Kiponus Gate was named after Coponius (6–9 CE), a Roman procurator, thus one of the four gates described by Josephus.

+Etymology

+The name Buraq come from the Arabic root of B-R-Q, to be a derivative and adjective of Arabic: برق barq "lightning/emitted lightning" or various general meanings stemming from the verb: "to beam, flash, gleam, glimmer, glisten, glitter, radiate, shimmer, shine, sparkle, twinkle".